colbyn/colbyn/README.md

 # About Me

-I’m in an independent software researcher & writer who explores new ways of doing things, while generally trying to find the best way of doing something, guided by some ineffable sense of elegance.
+I’m an independent software researcher & writer who explores new ways of doing things, while generally trying to find the best way of doing something, guided by some ineffable sense of elegance.

 ![cool UI]( images/subscript-ipad.jpg )